-46 In the case that a system-wide advanced meter investment is not approved, the utility would still be required to supply advanced meters to those customers who request them to facilitate time varying rates.
-See discussion regarding time varying rates, above.
+47 In the case that a system-wide advanced meter investment is not approved, the utility would still be required to supply advanced meters to those customers who request them to facilitate time varying rates.
+See discussion regarding time varying

-47 These principles are additive to the regulatory requirements discussed above (prudence, used and useful, least-cost, cost allocation) as well as affordability of rates and bills.
+48 These principles are additive to the regulatory requirements discussed above (prudence, used and useful, least-cost, cost allocation) as well as affordability of rates and bills.